coinbase-samples/prime-explorer-js/README.md

 *Optional*

-To test some of the [Coinbase Exchange](https://docs.cloud.coinbase.com/exchange/reference/exchangerestapi_getaccounts) endpoints, add the following to the .env file:
+To test a partial list of the [Coinbase Exchange](https://docs.cloud.coinbase.com/exchange/reference/exchangerestapi_getaccounts) endpoints, add the following to the .env file:

 ```bash
 EXCHANGE_PROD_ACCESS_KEY=YOUR_ACCESS_KEY